adi783885/FUTURE_CS_01/README.md

 Review: Analyzed 122 total alerts to verify and triage real-world security risks.

-🚨 **Risk Summary**
+**Risk Summary**

-**Severity	  Count	Key   Vulnerabilities Identified** 🔴 Medium	     2	      Session ID in URL Rewrite, Cross-Domain Misconfiguration
+🔴 Medium (2 Found): Session ID in URL Rewrite, Cross-Domain Misconfiguration.

-🟡 Low	       7	      Missing Security Headers (CSP, HSTS, X-Frame-Options)
+🟡 Low (7 Found): Missing Security Headers including CSP, HSTS, and X-Frame-Options.

-🔵 Info	       3	      Server Version Leaks, Private IP Disclosure
+🔵 Informational (3 Found): Server Version Leaks and Private IP Disclosure.

+**Key Findings**

+Detailed vulnerability analysis and technical evidence will be found in the report folder.

-✅ **Conclusion**
+**Conclusion**

 This task helped in understanding real-world web vulnerabilities and how automated tools like OWASP ZAP assist in identifying security issues.
 Implementing secure cookie attributes and hardening server-side security headers will significantly improve the application's overall security posture.